PasqualePerilli/fish-shell-utilities/README.md

 This script is written for Debian-based Linux distributions (Debian, Ubuntu, Zorin, Mint, Pop!_OS, etc.) and updates the packages of the system by updating the native ones (from apt), the ones installed via flatpak and the ones installed via snap.
 It also removes unused packages.

+## compress-pdf

+This script requires `ghostscript` to be installed (will automatically install it on Debian-based Linux distributions if it cannot find it).
+Usage is like this:
+`compress-pdf --input "/path/to/file.pdf" --quality medium --output "/path/to/compressed_file.pdf"` or `compress-pdf -i "/path/to/file.pdf" -q medium -o "/path/to/compressed_file.pdf"`.
+It can also be run as `compress-pdf` and the user is prompted to type the full path to the input pdf file, the full path to the output compressed pdf file and the quality.
+Quality can be picked between `low`, `medium` and `high`.
+The only mandatory parameter is the input pdf file.
+If not specified, the output compressed pdf file will be located in the same folder as the original, with the same file name but having the `_compressed` suffix.
+If not specified, the compression quality will be set to `medium`.